kentcdodds/es6-workshop/README.md

 If this finishes without issues, great 👏!
 However, if you have problems, please file an issue on this repo [here](https://github.com/kentcdodds/es6-workshop/issues/new?title=Issues%20Setting%20Up&body=Here%27s%20my%20node/npm%20version%20and%20the%20output%20when%20I%20run%20the%20commands:).

+> NOTE: This workshop repo also has a `yarn.lock` file and a yarn setup script.
+So if you have [yarn](https://yarnpkg.com/), you can run `yarn run setup:yarn` instead of `npm run setup` and get a faster install!

 # How To Run Tests
 Once you have everything installed, you are ready to run some tests.
 There are two directories with tests in them:
 `exercises` and `exercises-final`.
 The `exercises-final` directory is like a cheat sheet.
 All of the tests contain the